reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

 bulk.
 All the other processes could then only allocate memory for the data they create, and contribute just that to the MPI call.

-The new function looks like this:-
+The new function looks like this :-

 ```
 gather <- function() {